keitersecurity/awesome-infosec/README.md

  - Free - No email or registration required

+**[Threat Dragon](https://threatdragon.org/)** - Open Web Application Security Project - Tools

+Threat Dragon is a free, open-source threat modeling tool from OWASP.
+It can be used as a standalone desktop app for Windows and MacOS (Linux coming soon) or as a web application.

+ - Free - No email or registration required for desktop app.
+Login with Github for online version

 ## Guides

-**[CIS Critical Security Controls for Cyber Defense](https://www.cisecurity.org/critical-controls/documents/CSC-MASTER-VER61-FINAL.pdf)** -  - Center for Internet Security - Guides
+**[CIS Critical Security Controls for Cyber Defense](https://www.cisecurity.org/critical-controls/documents/CSC-MASTER-VER61-FINAL.pdf)** - Center for Internet Security - Guides

 Sometimes known as the SANS 20, this highly respected guide provides 20 cyber defense areas that most companies should have, and every company should be aware of.

  - Free - No email or registration required

-**[Cyber Security Planning Guide](https://www.fcc.gov/cyberplanner)** -  - Federal Communications Commission - Guides
+**[Cyber Security Planning Guide](https://www.fcc.gov/cyberplanner)** - Federal Communications Commission - Guides

 The tool is designed for businesses that lack the resources to hire dedicated staff to protect their business, information and customers from cyber threats.
 Serves as a good starting point for organizations looking